charlie-paterson/CognoRise-Infotech/Readme.md

 ### 3 - Fake News Detection

-The Fake News Prediction project aims to develop a machine learning model capable of distinguishing between genuine and fake news articles.
-This project addresses the growing concern of misinformation spreading through various media channels, which can have significant societal and political impacts.
-By leveraging natural language processing (NLP) techniques and machine learning algorithms, the project seeks to provide a reliable tool for news verification.
+The Fake News Prediction project aims to develop a sophisticated machine learning model capable of accurately distinguishing between genuine and fake news articles.
+This initiative addresses the growing concern of misinformation proliferating through various media channels, which can have significant societal and political impacts.
+By leveraging advanced natural language processing (NLP) techniques and machine learning algorithms, the project seeks to provide a reliable and efficient tool for news verification, ultimately contributing to a more informed and discerning public.

-I used different machine learning classification models to gain an accuracy score of 94% using a logistic regression model.
-This meant that my predicted target varibales were very similar to that of the actual targets.
-I also got an AUC score of 0.98 which means that many patterns were found within my model as an AUC score of 0.5 means the model is just randomly guessing and an AUC score of 1 means the model knows exactly what is coming next from the patterns within the dataset.
-So, from this my model was very close to being fully predictable.
+Misinformation and fake news have become pervasive in the digital age, often leading to confusion, social unrest, and even political instability.
+The primary objective of this project is to mitigate these issues by developing a model that can identify fake news with high accuracy.
+This model will be beneficial for journalists, media companies, and the general public in verifying the authenticity of news articles.

+### 4 - Iris Classification